Noch05/predict_donor_behavior/README.md

 ## Predicting Donor Behavior
 This is a GitHub Repository for my research project: "Predicting Donor Behavior: Applying Machine Learning to Donor Classification"
-This repo houses all the code that produced the final paper, the paper, and the figures presented.
+This repo houses all the code that produced the my final product.

+The goal of this project was to build off of existing literature on causal relationships between various factors and propensity to donate, by using machine learning to predict the outcome instead.
+I tested simple logistic regression and random forest models, 1 from each class was regularized and tuned, while 1 maintained the default hyper parameters.
+Ultimately I find for modes performance across all models, (F1 $\approx 0.6$), and I conclude that the noisy data and issues with survey responses hinder the models.

 ## Data